 Between 1995 and 2002 Bozzio toured the US, Australia, Canada & Europe as a solo drum artist, and recorded two solo CDs: Drawing the Circle and Chamberworks.
 He also teamed up with Chad Wackerman to produce the Duets video and Alternative Duets CD.
 Bozzio was inducted into the Modern Drummer Hall of Fame and won the Clinician of the Year award twice as well as Drum Magazine's Drummer of the Year and Best Clinician.
 Internationally, he received the Schlagwerkrant (Germany) and Player (Japan) Best Drummer Awards.

 Bozzio was inducted into Guitar Center's RockWalk in Hollywood on January, 2007 along with rock icons Ronnie James Dio and Slash.
 Bozzio also worked with nu-metal band Korn on their 8th studio album after the departure of their drummer David Silveria.
 He was scheduled to play on the road with the band during the Family Values Tour, but he left and was replaced by Joey Jordison of Slipknot and later Ray Luzier.
 Since November of 2008 Bozzio has toured with guitarist Allan Holdsworth, bassist Tony Levin, and drummer Pat Mastelotto as the experimental super-group HoBoLeMa.

-Terry married Mayumi Bozzio in 2009 and gained a wonderful drummer daughter, Marina, in the process!
+Terry married Mayumi Bozzio in 2009 and gained a wonderful drummer daughter, Marina, (Now, the drummer with the all girl Japanese metal band “Aldious”)!
 Additionally Terry's brother-in-law Vince Littleton, who married his sister Carol, is a successful touring drummer, Sabian endorser and educator as well!